Jaleyhd/Jaleyhd.github.io/_posts/2018-01-10-introduction-to-rl.markdown

 &nbsp;&nbsp;
 &nbsp;&nbsp;

 Remy, the rat has decided to get away from rat-race and try his luck in acting.
 Turns out that he has some amazing skills, but the director is quite critical about the role.
-He keeps instructing remy as to how to act in this situation(aka state).
-This director is learning how each situation/state will be (with respect to remy), and it keeps modifying based on acting skills and performance of remy in different situation/states.
-Actor-Critic Methods are just like rat-director pair, where director/critic estimates how good a state is (w.r.t remy's acting) and actor improves the policy(action to take) based on positive/negetive feedback from director.
-If the director gives angry expressions( negetive advantage) , he looses the confidence(positive gradient descent) in his policy, and tries to choose different action.
+He keeps instructing Remy as to how to act in this situation(aka state).
+This director is learning how each situation/state will be (with respect to Remy), and it keeps modifying based on acting skills and performance of Remy in different situation/states.
+Actor-Critic Methods are just like rat-director pair, where director/critic estimates how good a state is (w.r.t remy's acting) and actor improves the policy(action to take) based on positive/negative feedback from director.
+If the director gives angry expressions( negative advantage) , he looses the confidence(positive gradient descent) in his policy, and tries to choose different action.
 But if director is happy, he strengthens his action for current scene.